misiektoja/spotify_monitor/docs/configuration.md

 spotify_monitor --token-source client -w <path-to-login-request-body-file> <spotify_user_uri_id>
 ```

-If successful, the tool will automatically extract the necessary fields and begin monitoring.
+Spotify Monitor reads the required fields from the saved request and starts monitoring.

-Instead of using the `-w` flag each time, you can persist the Protobuf login request file path by setting the `LOGIN_REQUEST_BODY_FILE` configuration option.
+To avoid passing `-w` each time, save the file path in `LOGIN_REQUEST_BODY_FILE`.

-The same applies to `--token-source client` flag - you can persist it via `TOKEN_SOURCE` configuration option set to `client`.
+Also set `TOKEN_SOURCE = "client"` so later runs use client mode without the flag.

-The tool will automatically refresh both the access token and client token using the intercepted refresh token.
+Spotify Monitor refreshes the access token and client token with the captured refresh token.

-If your refresh token expires, the tool will notify you via the console and email.
-In that case, you'll need to re-export the login request body.
+If the refresh token expires, Spotify Monitor reports the error in the console.
+It also sends the error through each enabled notification channel: email, Discord or ntfy.
+Export the login request body again.

 If you re-export the login request body to the same file name, you can send a `SIGHUP` signal to reload the file with the new refresh token without restarting the tool.
 More info in [Signal Controls (macOS/Linux/Unix)](usage.md#signal-controls-macoslinuxunix).

-Advanced options are available for further customization - refer to the configuration file comments.
-However, the default settings are suitable for most users and modifying other values is generally NOT recommended.
+The generated configuration file documents other client-mode settings.
+Keep their defaults unless you know that your captured client data requires different values.

 <a id="spotify-oauth-app"></a>
 ## Spotify OAuth App

-Since v3.0, you do not need a Spotify OAuth app for normal use, so normally you should not follow this section.
-OAuth app credentials enable an optional legacy Spotify Web API Client Credentials path for track metadata and playlist owner metadata when the optional Spotipy dependency is installed.
-Configure this path only if you already have a working app with verified legacy endpoint access.
-The tool tries it first when configured then falls back automatically when Spotify returns a restricted response or Spotipy is unavailable.
+Normal use does not need a Spotify OAuth app.
+This optional legacy path uses the Spotify Web API for track details and playlist owner details when Spotipy is installed.
+Configure it only if you already have a working app with verified access to the legacy endpoints.
+When this path is unavailable, Spotify Monitor falls back to web-player metadata.

 Spotify requires the owner of every Development Mode app to keep an active Premium subscription.
 This applies to old and new apps.
 A Development Mode app stops working when the owner loses Premium and resumes after the owner resubscribes.
 An HTTP 403 is consistent with restricted legacy access but does not prove the cause by itself.
 The doctor checks this path live and reports a warning when web-player metadata succeeds.
 See Spotify's [official migration guide](https://developer.spotify.com/documentation/web-api/tutorials/february-2026-migration-guide).